-Florida Statute 61.021 requires you to be a resident of the state for at least six months before filing the paperwork to end your marriage.
+Florida Statute 61.021 requires that one or both spouses must be a resident of the Florida state for at least six months before filing the paperwork to end marriage.
 If this requirement isn’t met, no state court can review your case as it wouldn’t have the legal power to make decisions pertaining to it.

 Note that divorce requirements in Florida are not limited to residency.
 You need to choose specific grounds to file your case on and follow the proper court process if you plan to represent yourself or have a lawyer consult you on the matter.